 In addition, the Head of the School of Mathematics may prescribe as co-requisites other courses in the School of Mathematics which he deems appropriate in each individual case.

 The degree course is intended for practising teachers.
-The prerequisites include the DipEd or equivalent qualification.

 The School of Mathematics expects to offer not fewer than two of the following courses in each session.

 Hours per session